 - With certain strata, they clog easily, as do the screens.

 - Only for intermittent use, not for regular water supply or irrigation.

 - Water has to be pulled slowly to reduce clogging.

 - Shallow water sources have a high potential for contamination if there is surface water runoff from a higher elevation.

 The average cost to redrill a well deeper is $3,000 to $6,000, or between $35 and $84 per foot, which is the same as drilling a new well.
 Hydrofracturing is another method used to increase water flow and costs $1,500 to $3,000.
 Explore both options before drilling.

-There is no guarantee that deepening a well will yield water if you well has dried up.
+There is no guarantee that deepening a well will yield water if the well has dried up.
 Many professionals only recommend deepening a well if it's not deep enough for hydraulic fracturing (at least 200' deep), or if hydrofracturing has been performed multiple times with failure to meet the water demand.